Should you add your adult children to your home title to avoid probate in Alberta?

 3. Tax consequences and future problems

-Adding a child to title can trigger unintended capital gains tax.
+Adding an adult child to title can trigger unintended capital gains tax.
+Adding anyone to title triggers a deemed disposition for Canada Revenue Agency (CRA) tax purposes.
 If the child already owns their own home, your property may no longer fully qualify as your principal residence.
 When the property is sold or transferred after your death, there could be a taxable gain on their share.

 4. Alternatives exist